-Bhikkhus what do you think: "Are volitional formations permanent or impermanent?"
+Bhikkhus what do you think: "Is consciousness permanent or impermanent?"

-- "Impermanent venerable Sir." - "Is what is impermanent satisfactory or unsatisfactory?"
-"Unsatisfactory venerable Sir." - "Is what is impermanent unsatisfactory and subject to change fit to be regarded thus: 'This is mine this I am' this is my self?' - "No venerable Sir." - Bhikkhus what do you think: "Is consciousness permanent or impermanent?" - "Impermanent venerable Sir." - "Is what is impermanent satisfactory or unsatisfactory?"
-"Unsatisfactory venerable Sir." - "Is what is impermanent 'unsatisfactory' and subject to change 'fit to be regarded thus: 'This is mine' this I am 'this is my self?' - "No venerable Sir." - [Therefore bhikkhus] any kind of form whatsoever' whether past future or present' internal or external' gross or subtle' inferior or superior' far or near' must be seen with right wisdom as it really is: "This is not mine' this I am not' this is not my self." - Any kind of feeling whatsoever 'whether past future or present' internal or external 'gross or subtle' inferior or superior 'far or near' must be seen with right wisdom as it really is: "This is not mine 'this I am not' this is not my self." - Any kind of perception whatsoever' whether past future or present' internal or external' gross or subtle' inferior or superior' far or near' must be seen with right wisdom as it really is: "This is not mine' this I am not' this is not my self." - Any kind of volitional formation whatsoever 'whether past future or present 'internal or external 'gross or subtle 'inferior or superior' far or near 'must be seen with right wisdom as it really is: "This is not mine 'this I am not 'this is not my self."
+- "Impermanent venerable Sir." - "Is what is impermanent satisfactory or unsatisfactory?" - "Unsatisfactory venerable Sir." - "Is what is impermanent unsatisfactory and subject to change fit to be regarded thus: 'This is mine' this I am' this is my self?'
+"No venerable Sir." - [Therefore bhikkhus] any kind of form whatsoever 'whether past future or present 'internal or external 'gross or subtle 'inferior or superior 'far or near 'must be seen with right wisdom as it really is: "This is not mine 'this I am not 'this is not my self." - Any kind of feeling whatsoever 'whether past future or present' internal or external 'gross or subtle' inferior or superior 'far or near' must be seen with right wisdom as it really is: "This is not mine 'this I am not' this is not my self." - Any kind of perception whatsoever 'whether past future or present' internal or external 'gross or subtle' inferior or superior 'far or near' must be seen with right wisdom as it really is: "This is not mine' this I am not' this is not my self." - Any kind of volitional formation whatsoever 'whether past future or present 'internal or external 'gross or subtle 'inferior or superior' far or near 'must be seen with right wisdom as it really is: "This is not mine 'this I am not 'this is not my self."

-Any kind of consciousness whatsoever 'whether past future or present 'internal or external 'gross or subtle' inferior or superior' far or near 'must be seen with right wisdom as it really is: "This is not mine' this I am not 'this is not my self."
+Any kind of consciousness whatsoever 'whether past future or present 'internal or external 'gross or subtle 'inferior or superior' far or near 'must be seen with right wisdom as it really is: "This is not mine 'this I am not 'this is not my self."

-[Bhikkhus when a noble disciple] who has heard the teaching sees thus 'he becomes disenchanted with form 'becomes disenchanted with feeling 'becomes disenchanted with perception' becomes disenchanted with volitional formations 'becomes disenchanted with consciousness.
+[Bhikkhus when a noble disciple114] 'who has heard the teaching115 sees thus 'he becomes disenchanted with form 'becomes disenchanted with feeling 'becomes disenchanted with perception' becomes disenchanted with volitional formations 'becomes disenchanted with consciousness.

 When he is disenchanted passion fades away.
 With the fading of passion he is liberated.
 When liberated there is knowledge that he is liberated.
 He understands: "Birth is exhausted' the holy life is fulfilled' what has to be done is done' there is nothing else to do for the sake of liberation."
+116

 That is what the Blessed One said.
-The group of five bhikkhus were glad and they approved of his words.
-Now during this utterance' the hearts of the group of five bhikkhus' were liberated from the taints through the cessation of clinging.
+The bhikkhus of the group of five were glad and they approved of his words.
+Now during this utterance 'the hearts of the bhikkhus of the group of five 'were liberated from the taints through the cessation of clinging.